ctornquist/sudoku-solver/DESIGN.md

 Creator:

-* *generateBoard*, which creates a randomly solved board using *solve* and inserts 40 zeros using *isValid*
+* *create_board*, which creates a randomly solved board using *solve* and inserts 40 zeros using *isValid*
+* *copy_list*, which copies all the elements of a list into another list, without copying the list pointers

 Solver:

 * *getBoard*, which loads the puzzle into an array from stdin
 * *solve*, which solves provided Sudoku board
-* *isValid*, Check if given number does not already exist in row, column, or 3x3 grid
+* *isValid*, check if given number does not already exist in row, column, or 3x3 grid
+* *print_board*, prints the board.

 ### Testing plan

 * *Integration Testing*: Assemble Sudoku and test as a whole using `testing.sh`
 * Test the program with invalid command line arguments to ensure that validation of parameters in command-line works correctly.
-* Unit tests for each funciton, testing the range of valid inputs
+* Unit tests for each function, testing the range of valid inputs
 * Fuzztesting using *creator* module